Consult An Expert: +256 775 031 318 | +256 770 644 820

 Km², this particular park sits on the shore of Lake Albert, in northwest Uganda.
 It’s known for Murchison Falls, where the Victoria Nile River surges through a narrow gap over a massive drop.
 In the evening, you will head for a sunset game drive.
 Expect to encounter numerous games, including elephants, Rothschild giraffes, wild cats, birds, etc. Depending on how long this takes, you will return to the lodge for dinner and an overnight stay.

 An early game drive in the northern sector is a savannah covered with beautiful trees such as whistling acacia, Kigelia Africana, and Borassus palm, among others.
-Expect to spot animals like lions, leopards, herds of buffalos, hippos, giraffes, and antelopes like waterbucks, bushbucks, among others.
+Expect to spot animals like lions, leopards, herds of buffalo, hippos, giraffes, and antelopes like waterbucks, bushbucks, among others.
 After 2-3 hours of game drive, you will transfer to the lodge for mid-breakfast.

 After lunch, head to the Nile for a boat cruise where you will be able to spot crocodiles and hippos, among others.
 As well as birds like the African darter, goliath heron, white-faced whistling duck, and African fish eagle, among others.

 The boat will take you to the bottom of Murchison Falls, and later you will drive to the top of the falls.
-Rewarded with an amazing scenery of both Uhuru and Murchison Falls.
+Rewarded with an amazing scenery of both the Uhuru and Murchison Falls.
 Listen to thunderous sounds produced when water with a lot of pressure ejects through a small tunnel, hence forming a rainbow.
 The driver-guide will pick you up later and transfer you to the lodge.

 On arrival.
 You will be briefed and thereafter begin a rewarding on-foot Rhino tracking experience as you continue to conclude your 11 Day safari Uganda-Rwanda safari.